tendermint/spec/spec/abci/abci.md

     * The header contains the height, timestamp, and more - it exactly matches the Tendermint block header.
 We may seek to generalize this in the future.
-    * The `LastCommitInfo` and `ByzantineValidators` can be used to determine rewards and punishments for the validators. **NOTE:** validators here do not include public keys.
+    * The `LastCommitInfo` and `ByzantineValidators` can be used to determine rewards and punishments for the validators.

 ### CheckTx